Development¶

 Docker compose

-"Installing docker" is also beyond the scope here.
+"Installing Docker" is beyond the scope of this document.
 You probably want Docker Desktop.
-Once it's installed, this should work:
+Once it's installed and running, this should work:

 Generate a test convention¶